-Portable IT equipment and the widespread availability of broadband internet mean it’s easier than ever to allow working from home in your company.
+Portable IT equipment, the widespread availability of broadband internet and the explosion of cloud-based computing services mean it’s easier than ever to allow working from home in your company.
 And while homeworking can certainly bring benefits to your business, you should think carefully before introducing it.

 Working from home can bring a number of benefits to your business: